github-education-resources/GitHubGraduation-2021/_data/rohanchopra3/rohanchopra3.md

 ---
 name: Rohan Chopra
 institution: The University of Texas At Arlington🚩
-quote: I want to put a ding in the universe
+quote: Sometimes life hits you in the head with a brick.
+Don't lose faith.
+Steve Jobs
 github_user: rohanchopra3
 ---